RealityRipple/darkness/README.md

 Simply download the contents of the "src" folder  and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.

 ## Download
-You can grab the latest release either from the Releases section of this repository, or the [Official Web Site](http://realityripple.com/Software/Themes/In-The-Dark/Pale-Moon/Bloodmoon-Edition).
+You can grab the latest release from the [Official Web Site](//realityripple.com/Software/Themes/In-The-Dark/Pale-Moon/Bloodmoon-Edition).